An electronystagmography can provide insight to the sensory system.

 Types of ENG Tests

-- Calibration test: A light that’s 6 to 10 feet away is followed with the eyes to check for a condition where pupils overshoot their target (ocular dysmetria)
+- Calibration test: A light that’s six to ten feet away is followed with the eyes to check for a condition where pupils overshoot their target (ocular dysmetria)

 - Pendulum-tracking test: Eyes follow a light that’s directed in a pendulum-like motion